axonops/axonops-data-extractor/README.md

 ### **3. Set-up your AxonOps organisation and API tokens as environment variables**

-To interact with the AxonOps APIs you need to store your organisation and API key as environment variables or add a `.env` to the root directory of the repo.
+To interact with the AxonOps APIs you need to store your organisation and API key as environment variables in a new `.env` you need to create in the root directory of the repo.

 See `.env-example` - copy this to a file called `.env` and update it.
 This file is in .gitignore and will not be committed.